Error-in-variables modelling for operator learning: Operator regression for noisy input data

 \subsection{Bias in operators inferred from Ordinary Least-Squares (OLS) operator regression}

-The presence of noise given by \eqref{eq:data} while minimizing a loss function as in \eqref{eq:lstsqinf} leads to systematic bias in the prediction of $\mathcal{L}$, in a way that is analogous to the attenuation bias described previously.
+The presence of noise given by \eqref{eq:data} when minimizing a loss function as in \eqref{eq:lstsqinf} leads to systematic bias in the prediction of $\mathcal{L}$, in a way that is analogous to the attenuation bias described previously.
 We generate pairs of noisy functions,

-where the $u^i$ and $v^i$ are generated as described in Section \ref{sec:results}, and attempt to infer the Burgers operator $ \mathcal{L}u = \partial_x u^2$ using the MOR-Physics operator regression method, described in Section \ref{sec:morp}.
+where $u^i$ and $v^i$ are generated as described in Section \ref{sec:results}, and attempt to infer the Burgers operator $ \mathcal{L}u = \partial_x u^2$ using the MOR-Physics operator regression method, described in Section \ref{sec:morp}.
 Figure~\ref{fig:bias} demonstrates the bias in the learned operator by plotting the action on a test function; the predicted output function exhibits $\ell_2$-norm smaller than the true output function.
 This is typical of the output on test functions, suggesting that the operator norm of $\mathcal{L}$ itself is attenuated, i.e., that the OLS learned operator ``underpredicts'' the action of the true Burgers operator.
-In Table~\ref{tab:OLSstats}, we compute the maximum and average norms for the action of the OLS learned and true Burgers operator over a set of 1000 test functions in the unit ball of $\ell^2$; note that the former approximates the operator norm of the learned $\mathcal{L}$ over the sample space.
+In Table~\ref{tab:OLSstats}, we compute the maximum and average norms for the action of the OLS learned and true Burgers operator over a set of 1000 test functions in the unit ball of $\ell_2$; note that the former approximates the operator norm of the learned $\mathcal{L}$ over the sample space.
 These statistics strongly suggest that the operator norm is biased to zero.

-The hyperparameters used in this study are available in Appendix~\ref{sec:hyp}.
+In addition to the bias induced by noise in the independent variable, a natural question is whether overfitting by the DNN is a cause of attenuation bias.
+In Figure~\ref{fig:bias_reg}, we again attempt to recover the Burgers operator but include regularization techniques for neural networks to prevent overfitting, i.e., weight decay \citep{krogh1991simple} and dropout \citep{srivastava2014dropout}.
+For various penalties and dropout rates, the OLS learned operators still underpredict the action of the true Burgers operator.
+This suggests that the observed bias is not a consequence of overfitting, but a result of inadequate error modelling.
+The hyperparameters used in these studies are available in Appendix~\ref{sec:hyp}.

-The following theorem shows that this can be expected for linear operators.
+The following theorem shows that the bias observed in the examples above can be expected for linear operators.
 It extends the classical result on attenuation bias to the case of a linear operator learned by OLS.
 We obtain the theorem for an idealized case of infinitely many finite-dimensional samples.
 That is, we assume a discretization of the form \eqref{eq:discretized_uv}, but for infinitely many pairs, consistent with the implicit distribution of samples.
 Then, rather than the fully discrete loss \eqref{eq:lstsq_discretized}, the theorem is stated for a loss of the form